 But he was not immediately ready to fulfill his divine purpose.
 Either Joseph needed to learn humility, which he gained through painful and difficult trials, or through his trials, God positioned him to fulfill that destiny.
 Perhaps both.

 The drama began when Jacob dispatched Joseph on a mission to check on his brothers.
 Unbeknownst to both of them, the jealous siblings had already plotted to kill Joseph.

-Their plan might have succeeded except for the protests of Reuven, who urged them to throw Joseph into a pit instead (secretly intending to rescue him later).
+Their plan might have succeeded except for the protests of Reuven, who urged them to throw Joseph into a pit instead (He secretly intended to rescue him later).
 But Reuven never had the opportunity to save his brother, since the other brothers sold Joseph, at Judah’s suggestion, to an Ishmaelite caravan.

 “They sold Joseph for twenty pieces of silver to the Ishmaelites.”
 (Genesis 37:28)

 Once in Egypt, Joseph was sold to Potiphar, an Egyptian captain of Pharaoh’s guard, who soon discovered the greatness within Joseph.
 Potiphar came to trust Joseph so implicitly that he placed him in charge of all of his affairs.

 Meanwhile, Joseph’s brothers returned to their father with his coat of many colors.
 They dipped it in blood to deceive their father into thinking that a wild animal had killed his beloved son.